 The Task Force may take final action only concerning matters identified in the notice of the meeting.

-As available, the minutes from meeting will be posted to the website.
+As available, the notes from meeting will be posted to the website.

 No member will act as a representative of the Task Force unless assigned as such through a vote of the membership.

-Communications
+I. Communications

-We have developed the following operating protocol regarding how we work together.
+The following operating protocol has been developed regarding how SRRTTF members work together.

 To promote trust and respect, in our work together we agree to: